top of page

 A popular permaculture strategy is the food forest—a layered garden that mimics a natural woodland.
 Food forests use perennials at multiple levels:

 This layered system creates diversity, reduces maintenance, and maximizes productivity in even small urban spaces.
+Learn more about my background in ecological and edible landscape design on the About page.

 Best Edible Perennial Plants for San Francisco Gardens